 Female surgeons are much harder to find than

 female gynecologists.
 You usually can find several female general

 surgeons in big cities.
 This is a big challenge for women who

 may live 200 miles or more away from a big city.
-You may have
+You

 Other Related Articles: